Call us: 0800 843 752Free shipping for orders $150 or over

 Libertia mooreae

-Libertia mooreae, commonly known as Moore’s Iris or the NZ Iris, is a NZ native grown for its beautiful, white flower spikes which stand above the foliage.
+Libertia mooreae, commonly known as Moore’s Iris, is a NZ native grown for its beautiful, white flower spikes which stand above the foliage.
 The flowers in spring result in attractive, green seed capsules.
 The foliage comprises short, erect, green leaves with yellow veins.
-It grows as a clump to about to 40 cm tall and the same wide but will colonise a larger area with its spreading roots.
-Libertia mooreae is commonly mass planted, added to a mixed planting, used in borders, planted around the base of a larger tree, added to “white” gardens, or used in cottage gardens.
+It grows as a clump to about 40 cm tall and the same wide, but will colonise a larger area with its spreading roots.
+Libertia mooreae is commonly mass-planted, added to mixed plantings, used in borders, planted around the base of larger trees, incorporated into “white” gardens, or used in cottage gardens.

 Libertia mooreae plant with white flowers.